Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Introduction

-Self-interference (SI) is a key challenge to deal with to achieve ideal FD operation, which can be $90-110$ dB higher than the received signal power \cite{gan2019full,rosson2019towards}.
-Given the tremendous amount of SI, signal reception is impossible without a proper SI cancellation (SIC) scheme.
-Beamforming serves as a potential tool to mitigate SI while jointly serving multiple users \cite{huberman2014mimo,aquilina2017weighted,riihonen2012analog,day2012full,taghizadeh2016transmit,cirik2016beamforming,antonio2014sinr,biswas2020design,ciriklinear_rev,taghizadeh2018hardware}.
-In practice, the maximum achievable gain of the beamforming schemes is limited by the limited dynamic range (LDR) of the radio frequency (RF) circuitry.
-Components like power amplifiers (PAs), analog-to-digital-converters (ADCs), mixers and low noise power amplifiers (LNA) add additional LDR noise, which increases the overall noise floor at the FD node.
-Therefore, for correct performance characterization of the beamforming designs, the undesirable LDR effect of the RF circuitry must be considered with the LDR noise model \cite{aquilina2017weighted,riihonen2012analog,day2012full,taghizadeh2016transmit,cirik2016beamforming,antonio2014sinr,biswas2020design,ciriklinear_rev,taghizadeh2018hardware}, which makes them impairments aware.
+Self-interference (SI), which can be $90-110$ dB higher than the received signal \cite{gan2019full,rosson2019towards}, is a key challenge to achieve an ideal FD operation.
+Given the tremendous amount of SI, signal reception is impossible without a proper SI cancellation scheme.
+Beamforming is a powerful tool for FD to mitigate the SI while serving multiple users and can lead to a significant performance gain compared to a half duplex (HD) system \cite{huberman2014mimo,aquilina2017weighted,riihonen2012analog,day2012full,taghizadeh2016transmit,cirik2016beamforming,antonio2014sinr,biswas2020design,ciriklinear_rev,taghizadeh2018hardware}.
+However, its gain in practical communication systems is restricted by the limited dynamic range (LDR) of the radio-frequency (RF) chains \cite{day2012full}.
+The signal may suffer from LDR noise due to the distortions introduced by non-ideal power amplifiers (PAs), analog-to-digital-converters (ADCs), digital-to-analog-converters, mixers and low noise PAs.
+These impairments dictate the residual SI power which cannot be cancelled and therefore establish the achievable gain for FD \cite{day2012full}.
+This adverse effect urges the requirement of impairment aware beamforming designs and investigating their performance in terms of the LDR noise levels such that correct conclusions on the achievable gain of FD could be drawn.
+Such an approach for the fully digital FD systems can be adopted with the well-established LDR noise model available in \cite{aquilina2017weighted,riihonen2012analog,day2012full,taghizadeh2016transmit,cirik2016beamforming,antonio2014sinr,biswas2020design,ciriklinear_rev,taghizadeh2018hardware}.
+In general, impairment aware beamforming is more robust to distortions and can significantly outperform the naive schemes \cite{schenk2008rf,aghdam2019distortion}, see, e.g., \cite[Figure 2]{aghdam2019distortion}.

-\revi{rev1.2}{Digital beamforming designs for FD under the LDR noise model helped to understand the impact of the non-ideal hardware and how it directly impacts the maximum achievable performance at lower frequencies. \cite{aquilina2017weighted,riihonen2012analog,day2012full,taghizadeh2016transmit,cirik2016beamforming,antonio2014sinr,biswas2020design,ciriklinear_rev,taghizadeh2018hardware}.
-However, shifting the potential of FD to the mmWave is much more challenging, as the signal can suffer from shadowing effects, higher Doppler spreads, rapid channel fluctuations, intermittent connectivity, and low signal-to-noise ratio (SNR) \cite{rangan2014millimeter,satyanarayana2018hybrid}.
-FD base stations must be equipped with a massive number of antennas to overcome the propagation challenges.
-Hence, the available state-of-the-art based on digital beamforming \cite{aquilina2017weighted,riihonen2012analog,day2012full,taghizadeh2016transmit,cirik2016beamforming,antonio2014sinr,biswas2020design,ciriklinear_rev,taghizadeh2018hardware} becomes impractical due to the extremely high cost circuitry required to build hundreds of RF chains.}